kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Incremental Processing Is Not Optional for a Mature Compile-Time Framework
+## Incremental Processing Is Not Optional for a Mature Compile-Time Framework { #incremental-processing-is }

 Once code generation becomes broad—DI, repositories, HTTP, JSON, AOP, configuration, and more—incremental processing becomes strategically important.